Choosing between Grain and tl;dv for meeting intelligence comes down to five questions:

 For sales teams, tl;dv includes playbook monitoring with frameworks like BANT and MEDDICC.
 The tradeoff: its meeting bot can feel intrusive in sensitive calls, transcription accuracy drops with strong accents, and its sales intelligence features lag behind dedicated conversation intelligence platforms.

 Both Grain and tl;dv solve meeting documentation well.
-But conversation data becomes more valuable when it connects to the rest of your go-to-market operation: the contacts you're targeting, the signals showing which accounts are in-market, and the outreach workflows that turn insights into pipeline.
-That's where a broader platform changes the equation.
+But conversation data becomes more valuable when it connects to the rest of your go-to-market operation: the contacts you are targeting, the signals showing which accounts are in-market, and the outreach workflows that turn insights into pipeline.
+That is where a broader platform changes the equation.

-ZoomInfo is an AI GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that lets your sales reps walk into every call knowing why the deal is moving, who is championing it, and what is likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 Your leaders can see deal risk before it shows up in CRM stage fields.

 If connecting conversation intelligence to the full picture of your accounts, contacts, and buying signals sounds like the missing piece, see how ZoomInfo works.